cloudmesh/cloudmesh-mpi/docs/report-group.md

 ## Git form IDEs

 Pycharm is one of the best editors for Python.
-It does provide build in support to interact with GitHub.
-This document here and I already went to some of your contributions and made improvements or two then OK
+It does provide build-in support to interact with GitHub.
+For beginners, we do recommend to get started with PyCharms github features.

 ## GitHub from a GUI